 The aspect of her dress that most signals her position in the middle or working class is its simplicity, but the lack of falling ruff or standing collar on her partlet is also a sign.
 Luxurious sottanas could be worn for portraits at this time, but the dominant fashion was to wear a veste over it (Fig. 15), and generally to wear a glittering or embroidered linen partlet with standing collar no matter the gown (Fig. 16).
 That she does not wear one means that she is not part of the household on the same level as the now-missing sitter to her left, whose collar and veste are partly visible.
 She may be a seamstress or a domestic attendant, but she is unlikely to have been sister or daughter to that other sitter.

 The portrait in figure 17 is an example of a sitter wearing a sottana without a standing collar on her partlet, but it is made out of a more luxurious damasked or brocaded silk satin and has dagged cutouts (triangular designs) on the shoulders.
-Importantly, it is also of the fashionable cut in the 1580s – the black sitter’s sottana has the higher, straighter front of the red example in figure 15, which is from twenty years earlier.
+Importantly, it is also of the fashionable cut in the 1580s – the Black sitter’s sottana has the higher, straighter front of the red example in figure 15, which is from twenty years earlier.
 A fashionable sottana in the 1580s was more curved, with a lower neckline and the beginnings of what the English called a peascod belly, with a rounded point at the bottom.
 It is possible that the picture has been misdated too late and that the Black sitter is perfectly in fashion, but the cut of the other woman’s veste is appropriate to the mid-1580s.
 It is more likely that she is either wearing an older gown or considered the older styles to be more practical in comparison to the new, curvy fashions.

 While her dress is neither made of the most expensive fabric nor overly embellished, she is dressed well and has carefully accessorized with what may be her best pieces.
 The bit of metallic lace that peeks up above her neckline is one of the more expensive touches, all the more so for how subtle it is, and her long coral necklace and dark pearl earring add a touch of finery.

 This sitter was not simply in the painting to be a prop or accessory: she is dressed sensibly in European fashion without any gaudiness (Kaufmann 2017, 102).
-Unlike the black boy in figure 13, who may have been a real person but was certainly only painted as a statement of wealth and exoticism, the black sitter in this painting must have been a valued member of the household, and had a close enough relationship to the other sitter to be included in the painting.
+Unlike the Black boy in figure 13, who may have been a real person but was certainly only painted as a statement of wealth and exoticism, the Black sitter in this painting must have been a valued member of the household, and had a close enough relationship to the other sitter to be included in the painting.

-One artist, Shasta Hampton, was inspired to reproduce the portrait in 2020 (Fig. 18).
+One artist, Shasta Schatz, was inspired to reproduce the portrait in 2020 (Fig. 18).
 She chose black silk taffeta for the fabric of her dress instead of wool, and full shots of the gown show what the rest of the skirt probably looked like for the original sitter (Fig. 19).

 - Barton, Lin, C. van Tuyll van Serooskerken, Nicholas Turner, and Daniele Benati.
 “Carracci family.”
 Grove Art Online.
 2003; Accessed 18 Jun.
 2020.
 Grove Art Online